IMAGINARY/reinforcement-learning-2/README.md

 You can override any of them by creating a `settings.yml` file in the root directory.

+## Exhibit mode

+`exhibit.html` runs the exhibit in a fixed 1920x1080 resolution.

+To override settings in exhibit mode create a `settings-exhibit.yml` file in the root directory.

+The default language can also be set through the lang query string (e.g. `?lang=de`).

 ## License

 Copyright (c) 2020-2021 IMAGINARY gGmbH